 - 1. Installation should not begin until after all other trades are finished in the area.
-If the job requires other trades to work in the area after the installation of the floor, the floor should be protected with an appropriate cover, such as Kraft paper and then plywood. - 2.
+If the job requires other trades to work in the area after the installation of the floor, the floor should be protected with an appropriate cover. - 2.
 Areas to receive flooring should be weather tight and maintained at a minimum uniform temperature of 65°F (18°C) for 48 hours before, during, and after the installation.